-Field name: item1 - item18 Source Data Element(s): [FIM Score] - AOS, webPAS Definition: An assessment of the severity of patient disability.
-Requirement status: Conditional Data type: Numeric Format: N Permitted values: 1 - Total assistance with helper2 - Maximal assistance with helper 3 - Moderate assistance with helper 4 - Minimal assistance with helper 5 - Supervision or setup with helper 6 - Modified independence with helper 7 - Complete independence
+Field name: item1 - item18

+Source data element(s): [FIM Score] - AOS, webPAS

+Definition: An assessment of the severity of patient disability.

+Requirement status: Conditional

+Data type: Numeric

+Format: N

+Permitted values: 1 - Total assistance with helper

+2 - Maximal assistance with helper

+3 - Moderate assistance with helper

+4 - Minimal assistance with helper

+5 - Supervision or setup with helper

+6 - Modified independence with helper

+7 - Complete independence

-Collection of FIMTM score is conditional - the collection of this data element is mandatory for patients with a care type of rehabilitation of EM.
+Collection of FIMTM score is conditional - the collection of this data element is mandatory for patients with a care type of rehabilitation or OEW.

 The FIMTM is a clinical assessment tool applied to patients receiving rehabilitation or GEM care to provide a basic indicator of disability severity.
-The functional ability of these patients can change during the care process and perefore the FIMTM instrument is useful in measuring the level of change and effectiveness of care.
+The functional ability of these patients can change during the care process and offerefore the FIMTM instrument is useful in measuring the level of change and effectiveness of care.

-FIMTM is comprised of 18 items, supped in subscales - motor and cognition.
+FIMTM is comprised of 18 items, grouped, is 2 subscales - motor and cognition.

-The motor subscale includes:
+The motor subscale includes.